Finances, cost, spend… It’s the second most important topic when it comes to the public cloud, right after security.

 But today we won’t be talking about a simple recipe for cutting down the cost.
 In fact, I think you might be more interested in raising the costs in some situations.

-Over the last few emails I’ve guided you through various aspects of cloud operations:
+In the previous posts I’ve guided you through various aspects of cloud operations:

 I think that in the future, the most impactful of all will be Financial Operations (FinOps for short).